-Effervescent, vivacious and all-together engaging (smoothjazz.com) describes Under The Lake's original sound that doesn't sit easy in any category, thanks to its heavy doses of funkified bass and occasional soul references (Don Dilorio, North Jersey Herald and News).
-Composer, keyboard-player and founder, Jayson Tipp refers to Under The Lake’s sound jazz, with groove and attitude.
+Effervescent, vivacious and all-together engaging is how smoothjazz.com describes Under The Lake's music, an original sound that Don Dilorio of the North Jersey Herald and News says doesn't sit easy in any category, thanks to its heavy doses of funkified bass and occasional soul references.

 Keyboard player Jayson Tipp founded Under The Lake nearly 30 years ago.
 Over the past three decades Under The Lake has garnered many notable accomplishments across their first 4 releases: Dive In (1993), Up For Air (1996), People Together (2007) and Jazz, Groove & Attitude (2018).
 The band’s credits include live performances with a who's who list of jazz artists such as Joe Sample, Billy Cobham, Keiko Matsui, Stanley Jordan, and others with appearances at venues such as the PDX Jazz Festival, Cathedral Park Jazz Festival, Maui Music Festival, Newport Beach Jazz Festival, KIFM Smooth Jazz Festival and the House of Blues.

 Under The Lake have received immense critical praise in local, regional, national, and international publications including JazzTimes, Jazziz, France's Jazz Hot, Canada's Exclaim, Germany's Cascade, as well as The New York Daily News, UTNE Reader, and The Music Paper.
 UTL received a four star rating for UTL's 1996 release Up For Air from the All Music Guide and a Top 50 charting release People Together (2007).